 This page has been created just for you, Jewish teens in the South Jersey area.
 We know how much you have on your plates, so we want to make things as easy as possible for you.
-Below, you’ll find a list of opportunities for Jewish teens locally, across the country, and across the world, no matter your interests or grade.
+Below, you’ll find a list of opportunities within our community for Jewish teens locally, across the country, and across the world, no matter your interests or grade.

 Take a look and see how you can become involved!

 The Katz JCC Teen Leadership Program, JLEAD (Leadership, Education, Advocacy and Design), for teens in 9th grade, inspires and involves Jewish teens in South Jersey, through leadership development and personal evolution.

 Collaborate with teens across North America while learning, educating, mobilizing, and connecting around Israel!
 Through the Israel Engagement Task Force, you will create resources, learn from educators and professionals and grow your own relationship with Israel.

 American Jewish Committee's education and advocacy program for teens, empowers young Jews to speak up for Israel and the Jewish people.
 LFT helps high school students develop a strong Jewish identity and trains them as advocates for Israel, and to be voices against antisemitism.

 StandWithUs Teen Leadership Council participants will have the opportunity to further their knowledge, plan innovative Israel programs with their peers, and play a vital role in ensuring that teens in their community are connected to Israel.

 Join fellow high school students and educators for an empowering virtual series directed at young people about confronting hate and bigotry in today’s world.
 By registering for our high school student program, you’ll have access not only to exclusive panels for students ready to make a difference, but to every panel at the Summit.

 The Wiesenthal Government Advocacy Internship will expose students to public policy, legislation, and advocacy to combat antisemitism, fight bigotry and stereotyping and ensure proper legal and de-facto treatment of minority communities.